Leohige/otclient/README.md

 ### Contributing

 We encourage you to contribute to otclient!
-You can make pull requests of any improvement in our github page, alternatively, see [Contributing Wiki Page](https://github.com/leohige/otclient/wiki/Contributing).
+You can make pull requests of any improvement in our github page.

 ### Contact